 USAC is responsible for "administering the universal service support mechanisms in an efficient, effective, and competitively neutral manner."
-USAC is further required to take "administrative action intended to prevent waste, fraud, and abuse."
-Thus, in order to administer the support
+Thus, in order to administer the support mechanisms effectively and efficiently, Commission rules indicate that USAC must design and implement operating procedures.
+Such procedures designed by USAC have been in place since